Code-Institute-Submissions/dougiemath-school-database/README.md

 ![Add New Student](assets/images/school_database_screenshots/add_new_student.jpg)

 Users can enter a new student's details: family name, first name, nationality, age, test result, course start date, and course end date.
-(Nationality was include as students in a langauge school are normally divided by language in order to force the student to use the target language more than their native)
+(Nationality was include as students in a language school are normally divided by language in order to force the student to use the target language more than their native)

 ![Calculate Level and Student ID](assets/images/school_database_screenshots/add_new_student_calculate_level_and_ID.jpg)